Gradient Flow Sampler-based Distributionally Robust Optimization: Analysis of Gradient Flows

 \section{Analysis of Gradient Flows}

 For algorithmic design, one paradigm is to first obtain intuition and insights from principled mathematical analysis before constructing practical numerical algorithms.
 While the development in machine learning research does not always follow this pattern, we argue in this paper that, by first understanding the theoretical limits of the gradient flow, we can design novel DRO algorithms that performs as expected theoretically.
-This is done without inventing new theoretical framework, but by leveraging the existing gradient flow and PDE analysis specialized to the problem.
+This is done without inventing new theoretical framework, but by leveraging the existing gradient flow and PDE analysis \citep{otto2000generalization, jordan1998variational} specialized to DRO.
 The discrete-time algorithmic analysis will follow in a later section.

 In DRO works such as \citep{sinha2020certifyingdistributionalrobustnessprincipled} and subsequent variants, complexity analysis typically involves controlling the gradient estimation error.
 That is, to control the deviation from the true gradient used for DRO.
 For illustration, let us consider the DRO problem \eqref{eq:main-ent-dro}.
 Note that setting $\epsilon = 0$ recovers the problem of \citep{sinha2020certifyingdistributionalrobustnessprincipled}.
-One needs to estimate the gradient w.r.t. $\theta$ for the outer DRO problem, i.e., estimating

-and subsequently, the gradient estimate is used for the outer DRO problem via SGD-like updates, e.g., $\theta^{s+1} \gets \theta^s - \eta \widehat g$.
-The bound of $\widehat g$ deviating from the true gradient can be used in the downstream standard optimization error bound for DRO solution.
+Our goal is to analyze the estimation of DRO stochastic gradient $\hat g$ using PDE tools.
+With our gradient flow sampler-based DRO algorithm, we aim to generate samples from the worst-case distribution $\pi_Y$, which is the entropic JKO solution